 Modern businesses are prioritizing employee wellness more than ever before.
 As such, fitness centers have become increasingly common features in commercial properties around Austin.

-Surely enough, having an onsite gym might increase rental rates slightly, but consider its impact on productivity.
+Surely enough, having an on-site gym might increase rental rates slightly, but consider its impact on productivity.
 Employees who take advantage of these facilities tend to be healthier, happier, and ultimately more productive at work - something that could outweigh the extra expense incurred by their presence alone.

-• Note:
+Note:

-• *Parking rates vary based on factors like proximity, availability, etc.
+*Parking rates vary based on factors like proximity, availability, etc.

-• *Fitness centers may add to the leasing cost but also provide significant value in terms of employee wellness and productivity.*
+*Fitness centers may add to the leasing cost, but also provide significant value in terms of employee wellness and productivity.

-In conclusion, when calculating your Austin commercial real estate price per square foot, don't forget to factor in these key amenities.
+When calculating your Austin commercial real estate price per square foot, don't forget to factor in these key amenities.
 They might just be what set you apart from the competition.

 Unveiling Hidden Costs in Austin Commercial Real Estate